phphleb/spreader/readme.md

 ```
 The name of the table being created in the database is `spreader_configs`.

+When changing the storage type, you must run the `php console phhleb/hlogin --add` command.

 \* - Сonfiguration files for libraries "hlogin", "ucaptcha", "muller" and others.